 Nevertheless, the conversations continued

-He told Deadline in 2016: "Where we go beyond that are ongoing discussions that we'll focus on in the next few years because we have a lot to do before then.
+Feige told Deadline in 2016: "Where we go beyond that are ongoing discussions that we'll focus on in the next few years because we have a lot to do before then.
 Of the characters that you’ve just mentioned I would say certainly the one creatively and emotionally that we are most committing to doing is Black Widow."

 This time, however, it's really happening

 In the wake of the recent scandals that have rocked Hollywood, there's clearly more of an appetite than ever for equality and diversity in our favourite blockbusters.
-Confidence in the Black Widow movie was boosted when, last November, all the women superheroes of the MCU assembled for the following Vanity Fair shot.
+Confidence in the Black Widow movie was boosted when all the women superheroes of the MCU assembled for the following Vanity Fair shot.
 (Pictured l – r: Zoe Saldana, Tessa Thompson, Brie Larson, Scarlett Johansson, Danai Gurira, Karen Gillan, Evangeline Lilly, Pom Klementieff.)

 It'll be Marvel's second female-fronted movie